Clinical Pharmacology for Vytorin

 Ezetimibe

-Based on a meta-analysis of multiple-dose pharmacokinetic studies, there were no pharmacokinetic differences between Black and Caucasian subjects.
-Studies in Asian subjects indicated that the pharmacokinetics of ezetimibe was similar to those seen in Caucasian subjects.
+Based on a meta-analysis of multiple-dose pharmacokinetic studies, there were no pharmacokinetic differences between Black or African American and White subjects.
+Studies in Asian subjects indicated that the pharmacokinetics of ezetimibe was similar to those seen in White subjects.

 Hepatic Impairment